Top Attractions in Rome

 - Trevi Fountain is the most beautiful and most spectacular fountain in Rome.
 Millions of people flock to see this fontana every year and throw a coin into the water, wishing to come back to Rome.

 - The Roman Colosseum is the largest amphitheatre built during the Roman Empire.
 For over five centuries it offered spectacles, including gladiator fights, combats between wild animals and battle re-enactments.

 - Travel back in time by visiting the Roman Forum.
 Stroll through the same streets as Julius Caesar and discover the beauty of this archaeological site.

 - Built by Adriano in the year 126, the Pantheon claims to be the best preserved building from ancient Rome.

-Other must-see visits
+Other must-see attractions

 - The Arch of Constantine was erected in the year 315 in commemoration of the victory of Constantine the Great in the Battle of Milvian Bridge.
 It is the most modern triumphal arch in Rome.

-Other places to see in Rome
+Other places to visit in Rome

 - The Forum Boarium was an area located on the banks of the river Tiber in which the animal market was held in ancient Rome.
 There are still two temples remaining.

 - Area Sacra di Largo Argentina is a square in Rome that houses four Roman temples and the remains of a Temple.
 It was discovered in 1920.